HoGentTIN/linux-training-hogent/modules/samba_domain_controller/030_samba_domain_controller_theory.md

 Windows NT4 works with single master replication domain controllers.
-There is exactly one PDC (Primary Domain Controller) in the domain, and zero or more BDC\'s (Backup Domain Controllers).
+There is exactly one PDC (Primary Domain Controller) in the domain, and zero or more BDC's (Backup Domain Controllers).
 Samba 3 has all features found in Windows NT4 PDC and BDC, and more.
 This includes file and print serving, domain control with single logon, logon scripts, home directories and roaming profiles.